 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers.
 The guidance outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The guidance also requires enhanced disclosures regarding the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
-The guidance is effective for non-public entities for reporting periods beginning after December 15, 2018, and interim and annual reporting periods thereafter.
-Non-public entities have the option to adopt at the same time as public entities which is for reporting periods beginning after December 15, 2017.
-The Company has selected full retrospective adoption as it has recognized revenue consistent with the standard since it started shipping product.
-The Company does not anticipate that the adoption of this standard will have a material impact on its consolidated financial statements including the potential impact of the additional disclosure requirement primarily because the Company has recorded revenue on a sell-in basis.
-The Company is implementing changes to its accounting policies, internal controls, and disclosures to support the new standard; however, these changes will not be material.
+The guidance is effective for non-public entities for reporting periods beginning after December 15, 2017, and interim and annual reporting periods thereafter.
+Non-public entities have the option to adopt at the same time as public entities which is for reporting periods beginning after December 15, 2016.
+The Company is currently evaluating the impact of the amended guidance on its consolidated financial statements.